SBCNY/Clinical-predictors-of-COVID-19-mortality/README.md

 ## Configuration

 To analyze your own data with this pipeline, a few variables have to be configured in `config.ini`.
-The default configuration is shown as follow:
+The default configuration is shown as below:

 	[FileIO]
 	df_train = train_features_data.csv